BayAreaMetro/MTCDataModel/Project-Documentation/mdm/policy-mdm/plu.md

 Note:
 Please add any additional sections as required.

-# Potential Land Use
+# Potential Land Use OR ZONING LOOKUP??

 ## Description (UrbanSim Team to Define)
 Add Description here...

+Defintion or Description of Dataset is Required - Here is what I know so far: [UrbanSim Petrale Docs](https://github.com/BayAreaMetro/petrale/tree/master/policies)

 ## Purpose and Use (UrbanSim Team to Define)
 Used in MTC Land Use Modeling, Housing Policy and Long Range Planning Research.
 (Expand, document as needed)